| "My lord?" The voice

 The Mistress of the Ceremony covered the lovers with a thick,

-velvet blanketfor whatever might pass between them now was
+velvet blanketfor whatever might pass between them now that

-Still lying between Eowyn's legs, Legolas listened to the sounds
+Still lying in Eowyn's arms, Legolas listened to the sounds of

-of approval coming from his guests.
-Some were clapping, others
+approval coming from his guests.
+Some were clapping; others were

-were singing the praises of the lady whose passionate hunger had
+singing the praises of the lady whose passionate hunger had so

-so aroused her lord.
-And he knew that his guests, their blood
+aroused her lord.
+And he knew that they, their blood fired by

-fired by what they had just witnessed, would soon be making their
+what they had just witnessed, would soon be making their own sacrifices.

 Legolas, his heart too full to answer her easily, lifted his